-- GREEN Port 0 Busy (highest interrupt priority) - GREEN Port 1 Busy - GREEN Port 2 Busy - GREEN Maintenance Port (MPORT) Busy (lowest interrupt priority)
+- GREEN Port 0 Busy (highest interrupt priority) - GREEN Maintenance Port (MPORT) Busy (lowest interrupt priority)

-These four green LEDs show the status of the Busy flags for the four controller ports.
-An ON LED indicates the Busy flag is set.
+These two green LEDs show the status of the Busy flags for the two controller ports.

 Observing the Busy flag provides a means of monitoring controller/computer activity.
 When ON, an LED indicates that the port is busy executing a PIO command.
 When an LED goes OFF, the ports Busy flag has been cleared and the port is ready to accept another command.